Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 “I think people are safer without him walking around,” Kirby said of Nasrallah.
 “But they will try to recover.
 We’re watching to see what they do to try to fill this leadership vacuum.
 It’s going to be tough. … Much of their command structure has now been wiped out.”

-Kirby, who spoke on CNN’s “State of the Union,” sidestepped questions about whether the Biden administration agrees with how the Israelis are targeting Hezbollah leaders.
-The White House continues to call on Israel and Hezbollah to agree to a 21-day temporary cease-fire that was floated by the U.S., France and other countries last week as world leaders gathered for the U.N.
-General Assembly.
+Speaking on CNN’s “State of the Union,” Kirby sidestepped questions about whether the Biden administration agrees with how the Israelis are targeting Hezbollah leaders.
+The White House continues to call on Israel and Hezbollah to agree to a 21-day temporary cease-fire floated by the U.S., France and other countries as world leaders gathered for the U.N.
+General Assembly last week.

 Netanyahu adds former rival to his Cabinet

-Israeli Prime Minister Benjamin Netanyahu on Sunday appointed a former rival, Gideon Saar, as a member of his Cabinet.
+Netanyahu on Sunday appointed a former rival, Gideon Saar, to his Cabinet.
 The move expands Netanyahu’s governing coalition and helps entrench the Israeli leader in office.

 Under their agreement, Netanyahu said Saar would be given a spot in the Security Cabinet, the body that oversees management of the ongoing war.